mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

 from
 <a href="../assets/xyzs/ethene.xyz" download>here</a>.

-After importing the necceary modules, we load the molecule from a xyz-file and calculate the nuclear attraction integrals using the method `get_V()`:
+After importing the necessary modules, we load the molecule from an xyz-file and calculate the nuclear attraction integrals using the method `get_V()`:
 ```python
 {{#include ../codes/03-molecular_integrals/nuclear_attraction_ethene.py:imports}}